King Shaka International Airport

 VFR

-King Shaka International Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 4,900 feet and 10 miles or greater visibility.
+King Shaka International Airport is currently reporting visual flight rules (VFR) conditions with clear skies.
+Note: This observation is 1.1 hours old and conditions may have changed.

 Wind Analysis